Main Page Main Index Equipment Index

 hold about three rations (aprox 220 grams).

-These containers could be found in a lot of different colours.
+These containers can be found in a lot of different colours.

 Below a few examples in orange, red/brown and black